nimiq/ledger-api/transport-comparison.md

 # Transport comparison

 Note: the behavior of the low level api tends to vary greatly with:
-- used transport type: U2F, WebUSB, WebHID, WebBluetooth
+- used transport type: WebHID, WebUSB, WebBluetooth, WebAuthn, U2F
 - used device: Ledger Nano X or Ledger Nano S
 - used Operating system: Windows / Linux / Mac / Android
 - used browser: Chromium based / Firefox / ...